frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/ros-matlab-communication.md

 # Prepare Matlab

 You don't need to install Matlab on your VM.
-You will be using the Matlab on your host PC, which you have been using throughout the semester.
+You will be using the Matlab on your host PC, which you have been using throughout the semester. **You must have a MATLAB version between R2025a and R2026a!**

 The ROS-Matlab communication is way easier than many of you might think.
 What you need is just [MATLAB ROS Toolbox](https://www.mathworks.com/products/ros.html).
 Please make sure that you have the toolbox installed: Home > Add-Ons > Manage Add-Ons: